dekuNukem/ATX4VC/README.md

 USB-C connectors are available for powering external devices.

-The one on ATX4VC itself is on regular 5V rail, can provide full current.
+The one on ATX4VC itself is on regular 5V rail and can provide full current.

 The one on MCU daughterboard provides 5V standby, lower current but always available.